Culinary Water Authority

 UTAH STATE CODE 10-9a(103) CULINARY WATER AUTHORITY

-Utah Municipal Code Definition of Culinary Water Authority as defined in 2007 and current 2017:
+Utah Municipal Code Definition of Culinary Water Authority as defined in 2007 to current:

 “Culinary Water Authority means the department, agency, or public entity with responsibility to review and approve the feasibility of the culinary water system and sources for the subject property.”

 “CULINARY WATER AUTHORITY”